chavo1/vault-consul-multi-dc/README.md

-## This repo contains a sample of Consul cluster in multi-datacenter deployment.
+## This repo contains a sample of Consul cluster in multi-datacenter deployment over HTTPS.
-#### It will spin up 8 Vagrant machines with 3 Consul servers - 1 Consul client in dc1 and 3 Consul servers - 1 Consul client in dc2.
+#### It will spin up 8 Vagrant machines with 3 Consul servers - 1 Consul client in dc1 and 3 Consul servers - 1 Consul client in dc2 and 1 vault over HTTPS.

 #### The usage is pretty simple